opentext/storyteller/docs/stl/numbering.md

   - The *STL2HTML* route relies on modern web browsers
   - ...

-... we are relatively happy with this proposal, as it has some nice properties:
+... we are relatively happy with this proposal, as it has many nice properties:

   - Conversion to both destination formats is relatively straightforward
   - Supports both *explicit* & *implicit* hierarchies